muh182/LaTeX/openstudio.md

 * Follow the instructions [here](https://github.com/NREL/OpenStudio/wiki/Configuring-OpenStudio-Build-Environments)
 * Install CMake [here](https://cmake.org/download/).
 Make sure to see the terminal installation
 * Configure the build with typing `cmake ..` in the `build` folder
+* You may need to install `conan`.
+You can use `pip install conan`.
+There are good instructions [here](https://docs.conan.io/en/latest/installation.html)

 # Build Environments (2019)